go to Vimeo and use the download button.

-All the activities in the world combined do not add a single drop to our faith.
-Hearing, sharing, learning God's word, this sparks faith and helps it to grow.
+All the activities in the world combined do not add a single measure to our faith.
+Hearing, sharing and learning God's word, this sparks faith and helps it to grow.

 - Hebrews 10:23-25

-Problem was that these Jewish Christians were weak in the faith and were being tempted to return to Judaism.
-Their absence contributed to their weak faith and their weak faith could not sustain them when under pressure.
+The problem that these Jewish Christians struggled with was that they were weak in the faith and were being tempted to return to Judaism as a consequence of their spiritual immaturity.
+Their absence from the assembly contributed to their weak faith and their weak faith could not sustain them when under pressure.
 In addition to this, their absence was hurting others.
-Why he encourages them not to abandon the assembly and exhorts them to give an example and word of encouragement to others as well.
+This is why the writer of this letter encourages them not to abandon the assembly and exhorts them to give an example and word of encouragement to others about this as well.

-You presence at all services is critical in the building up of the church.
-Through regular attendance at all services, you:
+Presence at all services is critical in the building up of the church.
+Through regular attendance at all services:

-- Proclaim Christ to each other and the community (I Corinthians 11:26).
+- We proclaim Christ to each other and the community (I Corinthians 11:26).

-- Provide an example to others (Hebrews 10:23-29).
-What do you think your absence says to the children and younger Christians?
-It says, "When I grow up or when I am an experienced saint it will be ok to skip church."
-Well it is not on and your example is one of weakness and immaturity, not strength.
+- We provide an example to others (Hebrews 10:23-29).
+What do you think our absence says to children and younger Christians?
+It says, "When I grow up or when I am an experienced saint it will be acceptable to skip church."
+Unfortunately, it is not acceptable and a member's absence without cause harms the church.

-- By attending all services you contribute towards the needs of the saints (I Corinthians 16:1-77).
-Not just money, but knowing who needs help and learning how we can serve.
+- By attending all services we contribute towards the needs of the saints (I Corinthians 16:1-7).
+Not just by giving money, but by knowing who needs help and learning how we can serve.

-- Demonstrate your support of the leadership.
-The elders have set these times as a way of protecting and feeding your should, refusing to come is a refusal of this leadership.
+- We demonstrate our support for the leadership of the church.
+The elders have set these worship times as a way of protecting and feeding our souls.
+Refusing to come is a refusal of this leadership.
 The Bible says we must submit to those whom the Lord has set over us in Christ (Hebrews 13:17).

-We have built the building with wood and brick but faithfulness to all the services is the cornerstone upon which the building of the congregation rests
+We build the place where the saints meet for worship with wood and brick, but faithfulness to all the services is the cornerstone upon which the building of the congregation itself rests.

-As I close I want to say to all those who put down church attendance as a problem that their struggle is nothing new.
-It was there when he church was established (Hebrews 10:25) and the Bible says it will be there until the end of the world (Matthew 24:12).
-The solution then, now and in the future has always been and will always be the same:
+As I close I want to say to all those who listed "church attendance" as a problem that their struggle is nothing new.
+It was there when He church was established (Hebrews 10:25) and the Bible says it will be there until the end of the world (Matthew 24:12).
+The solution then, now and in the future, has always been and will always be the same:

 - Begin to cultivate the habit of regular attendance to all services.